agmmnn/awesome-blender/README.md

     -   [Engraver](https://gumroad.com/l/qOyVO) : is an Blender addon with set of few tools designed to help carving decals in 3d models.
     -   [JMesh Tools](https://github.com/jayanam/jmesh-tools) : Hardsurface utility Blender addon for fast boolean and bevel operations.
     -   [Offset Edges](https://blenderartists.org/t/offset-edges/584283/259) : this addon introduces a cad-like feature, which create edges that have consistent distance from original selected ones.
-    -   [Mesh Utils](https://github.com/rpopovici/mesh-utils) : Overlapping vert/edge/face, interior faces, edges by trait, and other stuff.
+    -   [Mesh Utils](https://github.com/rpopovici/mesh-utils) : Overlapping vert/edge/face, interior faces, edges by trait, 和 other stuff.
     -   [Poly Source](https://gumroad.com/l/polysource) : is designed to simplify the control of the number of different types of polygons.
 You can see how many Gone, Quad and Tris are on the active object.
 -   Sculpt:
     -   [Blender-Sculpt-Tools](https://github.com/anfeo/Blender-Sculpt-Tools) : Addon for help sculpting base mesh like Zbrush with Zsphere.